William Gear

-William Gear RA RBSA (2 August 1915 - 27 February 1997) was a Scottish painter, most notable for his abstract compositions.
+William Gear RA RBSA (2 August 1915 - 27 February 1997) was a Scottish painter and printmaker, notable for his abstract compositions.
+He was also a teacher, museum curator and in World War II an army officer.

 Early life

 Gear was born in Methil in south-east Fife, Scotland, the son of Janet (1886–1955) and Porteous Gear (1881–1965), a coal miner.
 He attended Buckhaven High School where he won the Dux Arts Medal (1932).
 From 1932 to 1936 he studied at Edinburgh College of Art where fellow students included Wilhelmina Barns-Graham and Margaret Mellis.